tasheng/2017ppBmesonAna/README.md

 TH2D * invEff2D = (TH2D * ) EvtWeightGenHis->Clone("invEff2D");

-These codes run on the unskimmed MC files (not flattened):
+These codes run on the unskimmed MC files (not flattened)

 Once you finishing running the codes, the plots are saved in the root file